22P08 – BlueCruise/ActiveGlide Maps Expiration – 2021-2022 Ford & Lincoln

 Before delivering any new in-stock vehicles involved in this program, dealers are to update the gateway module using FDRS.
 This service must be performed on all affected vehicles at no charge to the vehicle owner.

-OVER THE AIR (OTA) UPDATES (FORD POWER-UP / LINCOLN ENHANCED):
+OVER THE AIR (OTA) UPDATES (FORDeBay logo POWER-UP / LINCOLNeBay logo ENHANCED):

-• In addition to your dealer being able to update vehicles now using FDRS, Ford deployed an OTA software update in August,2022.
+• In addition to your dealer being able to update vehicles now using FDRS, FordeBay logo deployed an OTA software update in August,2022.

 • Before scheduling service for an OTA capable vehicle, please verify through PTS that the Field Service Action (FSA) is still open (OASIS) and the vehicle has not already received the OTA update.